 Doug Winter is an editorial and fine art photographer focused on social change.
 Doug draws inspiration and visual guidance from the life experiences of his subjects to create his own blend of conceptual portraiture.
 His photography exhibits a nod to other genres of art and literature, from Dutch master painters to philosophers, mathematicians, and scientists.

 A graduate of the Colorado Institute of Art and a native of Colorado, Doug began his career in Washington D.C. frequently photographing major events at the White House.

 Opportunities to photograph two US presidents, heads of state, diplomats, and celebrities helped Doug hone his ability to be flexible and respond to client needs quickly.

-Doug’s current photography project: “Stories of Dignity from the Streets of Sacramento” strives to initiate and inspire societal change, increase understanding, raise awareness and bring dignity to the homeless through the honesty of photography.
+Doug’s current photography project: “Hope Against Hope, Vignettes of the Unsheltered” strives to initiate and inspire societal change, increase understanding, raise awareness and bring dignity to the unsheltered in Sacramento through the honesty of photography.
 When you buy the book $25 dollars is donated directly back to Friendship Park.
 You can buy the book here.

 Doug resides and works in Elk Grove, California with his wife Kathryn, their tiny dog Frank and fluffy cat Tina.